Alexis Taylor

 For information regarding English language requirements at the University, please see our IELTS page.

-Materials for workshops, entry to competitions associated with your programme of study, and those visits that are necessary for your course are all made available at no additional charge.
+Materials for workshops, entry to competitions associated with your programme of study, and those visits that are necessary for the design communication course are all made available at no additional charge.

 We recommend that you budget for additional printing costs (approximately £30 per year for laser and large format printing) and any specialist design materials that you may require (£50 or more depending on materials) per year.